DQIX/dqix-functions/README.md

 - Due to unexpected failures or other incidents, the analysis environment may need to be replaced frequently, which can result in the loss of previously identified functions
 - By importing this repository into Ghidra, simply viewing a function’s name can help infer its behavior, reducing the need to inspect the function’s implementation directly

+# Why resymgen?
+- There are limited legal methods for sharing function information, and other approaches may not merge cleanly or could unintentionally lead to noncompliant distribution.
+- For this reason, resymgen was chosen as the format for sharing function data.

 # Contributing
 - Create a fork of this repository